aspiwack/combining-logics/combining-logics.typ

 If the above works, the question remains: how do I build a Kleene algebra in the category of domains if I have a regular Kleene algebra (like the construction that adds variable makes a logic nominal).
 A similar construction could be used to build a Higher-Order logic as well.

+An answer containing no domains can be found in #emph[Relational semantics for higher-order programs], Kamal Aboul-Hosn and Dexter Kozen.
+They solve a harder problem than we need: not only do they have higher-order functions, but they also have local state.
+Maybe dropping the local state story simplifies their solution.
+Maybe not.
+On the other hand, theirs is a relational semantics built from scratch, it may not be easy to build the same on top of an existing Kleene algebra.

 Potential construction: build a Kleene algebra with functions using a stack machine (application is push).
 Is there a generic construction that'd be useful there?
 If we have an algebra of relation on a state, we can presumably enrich the state with a stack.
 Is there a general construction with an arbitrary Kleene algebra as the input?

 == Action algebras